 Health Benefits of Regular Cycling

-If you’re searching for an excuse to start cycling, you won’t have to look far.
-Some obvious ones include more time outside, simpler commutes, environmental factors, and the wonderful benefit of not having to look for parking.
+If you're searching for an excuse to start cycling, you don't have to look far.
+Some obvious ones include more time outside, simpler commutes, environmental factors, and the wonderful benefit of not having to look for parking!
 While the efficiency of biking is great, one of the best motivators to get on your bike is the myriad of health benefits that cycling provides.

-Here are a few reasons you should consider hopping on your bike and setting off on some two-wheeled adventures.
+Here are a few reasons you should consider hopping on your bike and setting off on a few two-wheeled adventures.

-Cycling reduces the risk of cardiovascular disease , including stroke, high blood pressure and heart attacks.
+Cycling reduces the risk of cardiovascular disease, including strokes, high blood pressure and heart attacks.
 A Danish study that spanned 14 years and had 30,000 participants aged 20 to 93 years found that regular cycling protected people from heart disease.